mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 folder artifacts.root = <no defaultPath>
 ```

-For each *BuildProjectDependency* (the dependency's section below your folders) we need a separate *BuildFolderMacro* that follows the naming convention <BuildProject name>.artifacts and points to `$artifacts.root/<BuildProject name>`.
+For each *BuildProjectDependency* (the dependency section below your folders) we need a separate *BuildFolderMacro* that follows the naming convention <BuildProject name>.artifacts and points to `$artifacts.root/<BuildProject name>`.
 At build script execution time, those macros will point to the folders, where your required plugins are located.
 In the code snippet below you can see the resulting *BuildFolderMacros* for a *BuildProject* with two dependencies: mps-sl-all and com.mbeddr.platform.